So you’ve just set up your new fish tank and, at first, it had perfect crystal clear water.

 To quickly fix the issue with cloudy water, however, you’ll need to know the Wattage of the UV lamp that would best suit your aquarium’s volume.

 Author’s Note: A UV sterilizer with a 9 Watt bulb such as the AA Green Killing Machine will work wonderfully in any fish tank that holds between 20 and 55 gallons of water.
-You can find this 9-Watt UV sterilizer at Chewy.com or Amazon.com, just to name a few vendors.
+You can find this 9-Watt UV sterilizer at Chewy.com and Amazon.com, just to name a few online vendors.

-If you’d like to go more in-depth I recommend checking out the Aquanswers guide on UV aquarium sterilizers.
+If you’d like to go more in-depth I recommend checking out the Aquanswers guide on UV sterilizers.

 2. Vacuum 35% of the substrate every 3 days until it’s fully clean.